≡ Menu

 With the company growing larger and more geographically diverse in its early years, it changed its name to Standard Insurance Company in 1946—a move the company’s management expected to facilitate growth into other regions.

-After the name change, “The Standard” became the company’s brand name for marketing.
+After the name change, “The Standard” became the company’s marketing brand name.
 Not long after adopting the new name, The Standard began offering group insurance plans to businesses, organizations, and local government entities.
 Since then, group insurance plans have become The Standard’s key products.

-While the Standard remains closely connected to its home town of Portland, it now does business nationally under the umbrella of holding company StanCorp Financial Co., Inc.
+While the Standard remains closely connected to its hometown of Portland, it now does business nationally under the holding company StanCorp Financial Co., Inc.

-In a major 2016 merger, StanCorp Financial merged with Japanese financial services powerhouse Meiji Yasuda in what the latter company hoped would help it establish a presence in the U.S. market.
+In a significant 2016 merger, StanCorp Financial merged with Japanese financial services powerhouse Meiji Yasuda in what the latter company hoped would help it establish a presence in the U.S. market.

 The Standard markets life insurance, annuities, and retirement-planning services in every state but New York.
 An affiliate, The Standard Life Insurance Company of New York, operates in the Empire State.